'The Hike' - Chapter Twenty-One - Still Day 11

 As in most cases: I located the hut manager, the refrigerator, and the toilet.

 The owners of this charming house — with a magnificent “I want to live here” view — welcomed me politely and gave me a bed in the attic, which was slightly cheaper than the rooms downstairs.
-But there was no one up there, so I had the whole space to myself — and it had around 20 or maybe even more beds all over the floor of this dark, triangle-shaped room.
+But there was no one up here, so I had the whole space to myself — and it had around 20 or maybe even more old mattresses all over the floor of this dark, triangle-shaped room.

-To get there, I had to climb a metal ladder.
-And once I had one beer and my usual energy source, I went up — with my huge bag on my busted back — to release the heaviness with a normal handjob ritual.
+To get here, I had to climb that metal ladder.
+And once I had one beer and my usual energy source and food, I went up — with my huge bag on my busted back — to release the heaviness with a normal handjob ritual that I had been anticipating for hours.

 At this point, are we still pretending no one masturbates?

-Sometimes it feels like I’m the only freak walking this Earth — until I turn on the news or open Grindr.
+Sometimes it feels like I’m the only freak walking this Earth — and to be fair sometimes it feels like I am the only normal man walking it.

 I remember the guy responsible for the attraction coming to me, scared, asking if I was drunk.
-I acted so quickly and so offended that he believed me — trying to cover the pain and the blood dripping down my leg.
+I acted so quickly and so offended at the question that he believed my innocence — trying to cover the pain and the blood dripping down my leg.
+My friend didn’t have a clue until I showed her what this horrible idea did to my leg.
+Despite the pain, the memory still has this positive charge around it.
+That memory flew passed my mind and back into oblivion.

-So I watched the family dynamic, then back to the eagles, then back to the toilet — and onto the fridge for more beer.
+I stayed more to watch the family dynamic, the eagles, then back to the toilet — and onto the fridge for more beer.

 And I felt happy.